-- Immobilization: Limiting the mobility of your ankle and feet while you wear a cast or other device allows your bones to heal properly.
-Effective support devices include a rigid boot, plaster casts or wraps.
+- Immobilization: Limiting the mobility of your ankle and feet while you wear a cast or another device allows your bones to heal properly.
+Effective support devices include a rigid boot, plaster casts, or wraps.

 - Physical therapy: Follow-up care suggested by your podiatrist ensures that your foot fracture heals completely and you’re less likely to hurt it again.
-Physical therapy not only gets you back on your feet, it also strengthens the surrounding muscles.
+Physical therapy not only gets you back on your feet but also strengthens the surrounding muscles.

 - Surgery: In some cases, your NYC foot doctor may suggest a surgical procedure.
 This is usually when your foot requires re-alignment or additional support that metal pins or plates offer.